jamaltheatlantean/BuyTickets/README.md

     I got the logic for this contract by combining the Tickets.sol and the TicketToken.sol contracts.
 By borrowing the functionality of creating a new ERC721 with the logic of the Tickets.sol that lets friends by a new ticket, i arrived at the NftTicketGenerator.sol.
 A v1 preceeding the v0 Tickets.sol

     STATUS: Failed.
-    While this contract was great and included all the logic needed to make it a sucess, i overdid it.
+    While this contract was great and included all the logic needed to make it a sucess, i overdid it, which led to declaring it a failed contract in need of iteration.
 How?
-    Well, the contract compiles fine, but there was a function overload that led to a gas estimation error when interacting with the contract.
+    Well, the contract compiles fine, but there were function overloads that led to a gas estimation error when interacting with the contract.
+    I purposely wanted the contract to ease the ticket seller gas wise.
+    So i overloaded the function which led to it breaking down whenever a buyer tried to buy an NFT.
+    The buyTicket() function not only receives ether, it also mints the ticket to the buyer and lastly sends the ether spent by the buyer to the ticket seller at once.